rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		devicePort: 8080
 		...

 NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the apprporiate radio is turned on in the device.
-If using Bluetooth, the printer should be in discover mode.
+If using Bluetooth, the printer should be in "discoverable" mode.

 ###Finding via USB
 In the current version, printing via USB is supported for Android apps only.
 To print from one of Zebra's Android devices, the device must be connected to one of the [supported Zebra printers](http://../guide/printing#supported-printers) **using an OTG cable, adapter or cradle.**